 |Typical Entry-Level Education||Bachelor's degree|

 Operations research analysts use advanced mathematical and analytical methods to help organizations investigate complex issues, identify and solve problems, and make better decisions.

-Operations research analysts spend most of their time in offices.
+Operations research analysts spend most of their time in offices, although some conduct site inspections before doing their analysis.
 Almost all operations research analysts work full time.

-Although some employers prefer to hire applicants with a master’s degree or PhDs, many entry-level positions are available for those with a bachelor’s degree.
-Since few schools offer bachelor’s or advanced degree programs in operations research, analysts typically have degrees in other quantitative fields, such as computer science, industrial engineering, or mathematics.
+Although employers prefer to hire applicants with a master’s degree or Ph.D., entry-level positions are available for those with a bachelor’s degree.
+Analysts typically have a degree in operations research, management science, analytics, math, engineering, computer science, or another technical or quantitative field.

 Compare the job duties, education, job growth, and pay of operations research analysts with similar occupations.